AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 **Q**: What happens if I try to add a second bride or groom to a wedding?\
 **A**: The system will display an error message as the current implementation of HappyEverAfter supports only one bride and one groom per wedding.

+**Q**: How many weddings can I have in HappyEverAfter?\
+**A**: There is no limit to how many weddings can be added.
+However, we would advise you to keep it under a reasonable amount (such as `100`) as many weddings may lead to performance loss.

 **Q**: How many people can I add to a wedding?\
 **A**: As of the most recent version, you can add at most 100 people for one wedding.

+**Q**: Can I add international phone numbers?\
+**A**: Unfortunately, international phone numbers will only be implemented in future.
+However, HappyEverAfter supports variable length numbers for phone numbers.
+One possible option would be to use a custom combination of numbers to denote the `+` symbol such as `000`.

 **Q**: I renamed the bride and groom of a wedding.
 How do I change the wedding name?\
 **A**: The system currently does not support the editing of wedding names directly.
 However, you may update the data file yourself.
 Look through the ["Editing the data file" section](#editing-the-data-file) for more support.